Sega Soccer Slam: Reception

-GameSpot named Sega Soccer Slams PlayStation 2 version the third-best video game of March 2002, and its Xbox version the best Xbox game of September 2002.
-It won the publication's annual "Best Game No One Played on GameCube" award, and was nominated in the "Best Alternative Sports Game on GameCube", "Best Alternative Sports Game on Xbox", "Best Graphics (Artistic) on Xbox" and "Best Game No One Played on Xbox" categories.
+GameSpot put the GameCube version in third place for the Best Game of March 2002, and also named the Xbox version as the Best Xbox Game of September 2002.
+The game also won the award for "Best Game No One Played on GameCube" at the website's Best and Worst of 2002 Awards, and it was nominated for the "Best Alternative Sports Game on GameCube", "Best Graphics (Artistic) on Xbox", "Best Game No One Played on Xbox", and "Best Alternative Sports Game on Xbox" awards, all of which went to Tony Hawk's Pro Skater 4, Jet Set Radio Future, and Buffy the Vampire Slayer, respectively.